Announcements

 In operation for more than 20 years, Direct Funding has helped more than 1,400 people with disabilities to stay in their homes, live in their communities, work, go to school and raise children.
 The program is administered by the Centre for Independent Living in Toronto and is available anywhere in the province.

-Funded by the Ministry of Health and Long-Term Care through the Toronto Central Local Health Integration Network (TCLHIN), the program also eases pressure on Community Care Access Centres and other community support providers, freeing them up for other individuals.
+Funded by the Ministry of Health through the Ontario Health atHome - Toronto Central, the program also eases pressure on other community support providers.

 NOTE TO MEDIA: The Direct Funding Program has 900 participants across the province; please ask about local participants in your area who would be willing to be interviewed about the program.